arcturo/library/coffeescript/chapters/06_applications.md

 ##Additional libraries

-[Stitch](https://github.com/sstephenson/stitch) and [Eco](https://github.com/sstephenson/eco) are the only libraries you can use for creating CoffeeScript & Node applications, there are a variety of alternatives.
+[Stitch](https://github.com/sstephenson/stitch) and [Eco](https://github.com/sstephenson/eco) aren't the only libraries you can use for creating CoffeeScript & Node applications, there are a variety of alternatives.

 For example, when it comes to templating, you can use [Mustache](http://mustache.github.com), [Jade](http://jade-lang.com) or write your HTML in pure CoffeeScript using [CoffeeKup](http://coffeekup.org).